Tunnel Creek National Park is one of my three favourite national parks in the Kimberley. I recommend you do not skip this one!

 If you don't like camping then you are in for a pretty long day...

 You can reach Tunnel Creek from either Derby (180 km) or Fitzroy Crossing (115 km).
-No matter from which side you approach, it will take you 2 to 2.5 hours, as a big part of the trip is a corrugated dirt road, the Leopold Downs Road.
+No matter from which side you approach, it will take you two to two and a half hours, as a big part of the trip is a corrugated dirt road, the Leopold Downs Road.

 The Leopold Downs Road connects the Great Northern Highway with the Gibb River Road.
 You can use it to cut across from one to the other and visit Tunnel Creek and Windjana Gorge on the way.

 Not driving yourself?
-There are day tours form Fitzroy Crossing or Derby.
+There are day tours from Fitzroy Crossing or Derby.
 Just contact the Kimberley Tourism Information Centre there.

-Tunnel Creek National Park is only a day use park.
-There is a small parking area, an information shelter, a bush toilet, and... that's pretty much it.
+Tunnel Creek National Park is a day use only park.
+It has a small parking area, an information shelter, a bush toilet, and ... that's pretty much it.

 A short path takes you to the entrance of the cave, and I find even this short walk and the entrance quite impressive.